On Trains & Buses

 LUAS Tram, Dublin, Ireland

-After a few decades on the transport scrapheap, trams are coming back into vogue again thanks to the increasing levels of congestion in our cities and the need for an option mid-way between buses and trains.
+After a few decades on the transport scrapheap, trams are coming back into vogue again thanks to increasing congestion in our cities and the need for an option mid-way between buses and trains.
 Quite a few schemes have come into being over the last decade or two and more are in the pipeline.
-One of these has become something of a long-running saga that I’d like to see brought to a good end sooner rather than later: Edinburgh’s project.
-Let’s hope that it doesn’t forestall others because many are successful ventures.
-There are few listed here after all and more may be needed.
+One of these has become something of a long-running saga that I would like to see brought to a good end sooner rather than later: Edinburgh’s project.
+Let us hope that it does not forestall others because many are successful ventures, and there remain places where tram systems could play a useful role.

 London Tramlink